 We have the Nintendo Switch which is capable of being setup in the back seat of the car and can also be charged in the car.
 Only bring multi-player games if you have more than one child or you’ll increase your chances for fighting.
 Nothing to watch on TV at the hotel you stopped at?
 That’s OK, the Nintendo Switch can hook up to the TV and is fun for the whole family!

 Accessories you’ll need for taking the Switch on the road:

-- Nintendo Switch High Speed Car Charger.
+Nintendo Switch High Speed Car Charger.
 This one uses the lighter outlet.
-It’s the only one my wife could find that was GUARANTEED to work with the Switch in the car.
+This is the highest rated on one Amazon at the moment!

 2. Use a mounted vehicle GPS.

 Alright so this one to me is a no-brainer.
-The most important product for your road trip is a Garmin Nuvi 57LM GPS.
+The most important product for your road trip is a Garmin GPS.